echronos/echronos/components/interrupt-event/docs.md

 Each interrupt event must have a unique name.
 The name must be of an identifier type.
 This is a mandatory configuration item with no default.

-Also refer to the [Variant-Specific Interrupt Event Configuration] section.

 /*| doc_footer |*/